 A deposit ($300 for Phase I and Custom Programs, $500 for Phase II) is required to hold your dog’s spot.
 A maximum of two dogs are brought in every day for training so if you are not flexible on your dates, it is best to place a deposit on a date sooner rather than later.
 The balance of training costs (minus the deposit) are due upon drop off unless you elect to take advantage of our extended payment plan (contact us for more information).

-If you cancel your training, your deposit is forfeited.
+If you cancel and do not reschedule your dog's training, your deposit is forfeited.

 Changing training start dates is usually not an issue and your deposit is not forfeited.
 Please be respectful and give us as much advance notice as possible.